What is DIAMANT?

 The other three clusters are Nonlinear Dynamics of Natural Systems (NDNS+), Genootschap voor Meetkunde en Quantummechanica (GQT), and Stochastics--Theoretical and Applied Research (STAR).
 All four clusters are funded by NWO-EW.

-At present the board of DIAMANT consists of Bart de Smit (UL, chair), Ben Moonen (RUN), Frits Spieksma (TU/e) and Marc Stevens (CWI).
+At present the board of DIAMANT consists of Bart de Smit (UL, chair), Frits Spieksma (TU/e) and Marc Stevens (CWI).
 The research manager is Robin de Jong (UL).

-We organise a semi-annual DIAMANT symposium: in the last week of May, and in the last week of November.
-We contribute to the national mathematics master programme mastermath.
+We organise a semi-annual DIAMANT symposium: one directly following upon the NMC, and one in the last week of November.

 DIAMANT comprises participants from CWI, Radboud Universiteit Nijmegen, Rijksuniversiteit Groningen, TU Delft, TU Eindhoven, Universiteit Leiden, Universiteit van Tilburg, Universiteit Twente, Universiteit Utrecht, Universiteit van Amsterdam and Vrije Universiteit Amsterdam.